 The internship consists of a minimum of 1,200 clock hours, at least 600 of which must be completed in a school setting.
-A school setting is defined by NASP as a setting in "which the primary goal is the education of students of diverse backgrounds, characteristics, abilities, disabilities, and needs.
-Generally, a school setting includes students who are enrolled in Grades prek-12 and has both general education and special education services.
-The school setting has available an internal or external pupil services unit that includes at least one state-credentialed school psychologist and provided a full range of school psychology services."
-(From NASP's Standards for Graduate Preparation of School Psychologists 2010) These hours correspond roughly to two academic semesters of 15 weeks each at 40 hours per week.
+A school setting is defined by NASP as "one in which the primary goal is the education of students of diverse backgrounds, characteristics, abilities, disabilities, and needs.
+Generally, a school setting includes children and youth who are enrolled in prekindergarten through Grade 12 and has both general education and special education services.
+The school setting has available an internal or external pupil services unit that includes at least one state-credentialed school psychologist and provides a full range of school psychology services."
+(From NASP's Professional Standards 2020) These hours correspond roughly to two academic semesters of 15 weeks each at 40 hours per week.
 Forms will be provided to students for documentation of internship hours and activities.